Heidelberg Instruments History - 30 years experience

 2013 – present

-- RAG-Stiftung announces the execution of an agreement under which the RAG-Stiftung acquires 100 percent of Heidelberg Instruments.
-According to Dr. Helmut Linssen, CFO of the RAG-Stiftung, Heidelberg Instruments fits well into the investment strategy of the RAG-Stiftung, which invests into specialized, medium-sized companies in the fields of mechanical engineering, automation and industrial technologies, serving international growth segments.
+- RAG-Stiftung Beteiligungsgesellschaft announces the execution of an agreement under which the RAG-Stiftung Beteiligungsgesellschaft acquires 100 percent of Heidelberg Instruments.
+According to Dr. Helmut Linssen, CFO of the RAG-Stiftung Beteiligungsgesellschaft, Heidelberg Instruments fits well into the investment strategy of the RAG-Stiftung Beteiligungsgesellschaft, which invests into specialized, medium-sized companies in the fields of mechanical engineering, automation and industrial technologies, serving international growth segments.

 - With the introduction of the MLA Series, Heidelberg Instruments brings a new generation of Maskless Aligner Systems on the market.
 The MLA is a high performance maskless direct exposure system specifically designed for easy operation and high speed patterning.
 It offers all the capabilities of a traditional Mask Aligner for single layer and multi-layer applications and even overcomes some of the limitations of photomask based exposure technologies.
 The MLA eliminates the need for photomasks and shortens development cycles significantly.